 Rather than seeing this as a negative, however, procurement can use this as an opportunity to open negotiations with these suppliers and ensure that value is still being delivered post-Brexit and beyond.

 The survey made it clear that Brexit will put procurement front and centre in organisations.

 Procurement functions that show more innovative approaches and see this as an opportunity, rather than a risk, to help companies get their act together can steal the spotlight and use it to their great advantage.

 According to Helen Mackenzie, Head of Procurement in Scottish Local Government, some suppliers have started to “self-select” for contracts and not bid for overseas work in case risks prove too high post-Brexit.

-By knowing this, procurement can understand the risk positions of suppliers and account for this in tenders.
-This could mean more local business, or working hard to ensure suppliers stay engaged.
+In knowing this, procurement can understand the risk positions of suppliers and account for this in their tenders.
+This could mean more local business.

 4. Re-engage Stakeholders

 According to Nick, one of the biggest opportunities for procurement is re-engaging with stakeholders.
 Linked to enhancing procurement’s position, the profession needs to gather information from all sides and help to drag heads from the sand throughout the organisation.

 Brexit is an opportunity to do some supplier clean up and, as part of that clean up, get some leverage to drive costs down.
 Spreading the risk for procurement by having a diverse portfolio of suppliers (including local, SME and social enterprises) could give a greater foundation in the future.